-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 Debbie Bestwick has been in the games business for 31 years, and she has known nothing else.
 Starting with her first job in a game store in the United Kingdom, she stayed put and grew up with gaming.
 As CEO of game publisher and developer Team17, she is one of the veterans of gaming.

-That’s why it was interesting to hear her talk at the Gamelab event in Barcelona about the rollercoaster journey she has been on at Team17, which rocketed to stardom as the publisher of the Worms franchise.
+That’s why it was interesting to hear her talk at the Gamelab event in Barcelona about the roller coaster journey she has been on at Team17, which rocketed to stardom as the publisher of the Worms franchise.

-She had to deal with sudden success and a golden era where the company could do no wrong, to a period where it became over-reliant on a single game.
-Then she had to make wrenching changes to the business, deal with 10 publishers over 14 years or so, take over as leader, go public, and finally climb out a rut.
+She had to deal with sudden success and a golden era where the company could do no wrong to a period where it became overreliant on a single game.
+Then, she had to make wrenching changes to the business, deal with 10 publishers over 14 years or so, take over as leader, go public, and finally climb out of a rut.

-I interviewed her about her talk, and extracted some of her wisdom about being in the game industry fro so long.
+I interviewed her about her talk and extracted some of her wisdom about being in the games industry for so long.
 Here’s an edited transcript of our interview.

 GamesBeat: It was a good talk.
-I wondered if you skipped any of the rollercoaster parts.
+I wondered if you skipped any of the roller coaster parts.

-Debbie Bestwick: 31 years, right?
-We had a rollercoaster journey.
-I do say, there was always a number of things, but I won’t—it’s history.
-We learned from that experience and it made us stronger.
-I always view our journey as—it’s an experience.
+Debbie Bestwick: Thirty-one years, right?
+We had a roller coaster journey.
+I do say, there was always a number of things, but I won’t — it’s history.
+We learned from that experience, and it made us stronger.
+I always view our journey as — it’s an experience.
 You learn and you step up.
 You go on the stage again.
 We have worked with a lot of publishers.

 GamesBeat: That sounded like a nightmare.
 At least 10, you said?

-Bestwick: Yeah, 10 over about 13-14 years.
+Bestwick: Yeah, 10 over about 13 [to] 14 years.
 What I say to people, when you’re an independent company and you’re trying to build, sustainability is fundamental to creativity.
 You don’t want to worry about where paychecks are coming from for your team.

 GamesBeat: It sounded like, at the beginning, you were thrown together by a sort of happenstance.
 You weren’t chosen partners in this.

 Bestwick: Again, the hard thing is, you can only spend a few seconds on each part when you’re talking about so much.
 I came from a retail background.
 If people don’t know what the shareware world was like back in the ‘80s, it’s tough to explain.
 You’re talking about public domain.
-There was no internet.
+There was no Internet.
 Games creators weren’t creating games, they were creating demos.
 We were working with incredible talent.

 The way we were, we owned Microbyte, which was a retail chain, and we owned 17-Bit Software, which was the public domain side.
-You had the retail outlet chain and you had access to creativity.
+You had the retail outlet chain, and you had access to creativity.
 Why not start a publisher?
 It was the logical step.
 You’ve also got the distribution outlets, our retail stores.
-To give you an idea, in the U.K. we had one the biggest chains of independent retailers.
+To give you an idea, in the U.K., we had one the biggest chains of independent retailers.
 It was part of the foundation of Game, which in the U.K. is quite a large chain.

-In the early ‘90s games cost significantly less than they do today.
-ROIs and break-evens—we could do that in our retail stores.
+In the early ‘90s, games cost significantly less than they do today.
+ROIs and break-evens — we could do that in our retail stores.
 It was almost like having your own app store, in a very small way.
 We were incredibly close.
 It was bringing the two areas together that formed Team17.

 GamesBeat: It sounded like you had the right sort of people together.

 Bestwick: Absolutely.
-Where we lost our way a bit—this is a lesson for a lot of people.
+Where we lost our way a bit — this is a lesson for a lot of people.
 You probably see this more than I did.
 A game is successful, and the team keeps on trying to make new IP and it fails.
 The cost of investment that goes into this is phenomenal.
-The damage it does to studio morale and all that side—where it was hard for me in particular was between 1990 and 1994.
+The damage it does to studio morale and all that side — where it was hard for me in particular was between 1990 and 1994.
 We launched more than 20 games.
 Every game we launched over here in Europe, where the Amiga scene was huge, hit number two or number one.
 We didn’t know what failure was.
-Every single game – Alien Breed, Project-X, Superfrog.
+Every single game — Alien Breed, Project-X, Superfrog.

 GamesBeat: A golden age.